akim330/akim330/README.md

   A digital version of the word game **Anagram Snatch**, built twice (in Python and JavaScript) and hosted on **AWS** to enable real-time multiplayer gameplay.

-- [**Sports Analytics: NBA Scoring Visualization**](#) A **data visualization** project exploring top NBA scorers.
-Showcases data ingestion, cleaning, and interactive dashboards or charts.
+- [**Sports Analytics: NBA Scoring Visualization**](#) A **data visualization** project exploring top NBA scorers by efficiency and volume

 ---